obedkhan1/Redfin-pipeline-project/README.md

 4. Adjust the configuration to point to your **Amazon S3** buckets and **Snowflake** account.
 5. Trigger the Airflow DAG to initiate the pipeline.

-## Acknowledgments
+## Mentions
-I’d like to thank **Saylani Mass IT Training Program** and **Sir Qasim Hassan** for their invaluable guidance throughout my learning journey.
-Their support and mentorship have equipped me with the skills necessary to implement this project successfully.
+I’d like to thank **Saylani Mass IT Training Program** and especially **Sir Qasim Hassan** for his invaluable guidance throughout my learning journey.
+The support and mentorship by sir Qasim have equipped me with the skills necessary to implement this project successfully.